zoometh/iconr/doc/articles/paper.md

 # Background

 By definition, prehistorical societies are characterized by the absence of a writing system.
-During, the largest part of human history, and everywhere in the world, symbolic expressions belong mostly to illiterate societies which express themselves with rock-art paintings, pottery decorations, figurines, statuary, etc., and a lot of now disappeared carved woods, textile design, etc. These graphical expressions are the most significant remaining part of humankind's symbolism.
+During the largest part of human history, and everywhere in the world, symbolic expressions belonged mostly to illiterate societies which expressed themselves with rock-art paintings, pottery decorations, figurines, statuary, etc., and a lot of now disappeared carved woods, textile design, etc. These graphical expressions are the most significant remaining part of humankind's symbolism.
 At the composition level, the presence of recurrent patterns of signs (i.e., graphical syntax) in meaningful associations indicates the existence of social conventions in the way to display and to read these expressions.
 Well-established and shared methods to record and study these graphical contents would open the possibility of cross-cultural comparisons at a large scale and over the long-term.

 # Statement of need

 Ancient iconography is often perceived as different from other '*current*' archaeological remains (lithics, pottery, settlements, etc.) [@Chenorkian95].
 Indeed, the inherent variability of ancient iconography has led to considerable problems in its study, drastically limiting the possibility to draw a synthesis of graphic expressions at a large scale and over the long-term:

  + Spatial proximities between the graphic units are not precisely quantified.
 Graphical units are attached to sub-areas of the support (e.g. upper part of a rock, neck of a pottery, centre of a stele).
- + Groupings -- like graphical units grouped into *figures*, *figures* grouped into *patterns*, *patterns* grouped into *motives*, etc. -- are not self-explanatory and introduce a tedious number of groups and hinder their systematic analysis.
+ + Groupings --- like graphical units grouped into *figures*, *figures* grouped into *patterns*, *patterns* grouped into *motives*, etc. --- are not self-explanatory and introduce a tedious number of groups and hinder their systematic analysis.
  + Relationships and similarities between these groups are often not self-explanatory and unquantified.
  + Descriptive vocabularies and methods of analysis are site-dependent or period-dependent.